scmschmidt/trento_checks_for_supportconfig/README.md

 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/verifypassword.go \
 **Chances: :rage:**

 The command `getent shadow USER` must work.
-Since the supportconfig does not contain `/etc/shadow` or a dump of the user`s password hashes, checks using this gatherer will not work.
+Since the supportconfig does not contain `/etc/shadow` or a dump of the user`s password hashes, checks using this gatherer does not work.

 ### `ascsers_cluster`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/ascsers_cluster.go \